huggingface/transformers/docs/source/en/tasks/video_text_to_text.md

 ```

-We can now infer.
-The model will output the question we've input and the answer, so we will take the text that is after our prompt and the "assistant" part.
+Use [`~GenerationMixin.generate`] for inference.
+The model outputs the question in our input and answer, so only take the text after the prompt and `assistant` part.

 ```python
 output = model.generate(**inputs, max_new_tokens=100, do_sample=False)